 - Make sure your data transformations and their influence on your populations can be clearly summarised.
 Are you filtering data?
 Why and so what?
 How are you calculating your variables and have you evaluated alternatives?
 Where is the evidence for your decision?

 - Track all your work products and data understanding as they evolve with the project.
 This allows you to look back at the exploration routes you discarded or didn’t have time to pursue.

 Bias is sometimes unavoidable because of funding, politics or resources constraints.
 However that does not mean you can ignore bias.
 Recognising the types of bias, and understanding their impact on your conclusions will make you a better Data Scientist and improve the quality of your conclusions.

-You can read more about how to do reproducible, testable Data Science that helps avoid bias in Data Science in my book Guerrilla Analytics: A Practical Approach to Working with Data.
+You can read more about how to do reproducible, testable Data Science that helps defend against bias in my book Guerrilla Analytics: A Practical Approach to Working with Data.
 Can you think of any other biases?
 Please get in touch!

 - Data Scientist: Bias, Backlash and Brutal Self-Criticism, James Kobielus, MAY 16, 2013, http://www.ibmbigdatahub.com/blog/data-scientist-bias-backlash-and-brutal-self-criticism

 - The Hidden Biases in Big Data, Kate Crawford APRIL 01, 2013, https://hbr.org/2013/04/the-hidden-biases-in-big-data